Welcome to Virginia Union Universty's Office of Financial Aid!

 However, in the event that a student is suspended or dismissed from the university for poor academic performance, his/her eligibility for financial aid is suspended until he/she is eligible to enroll again at the college.

 FINANCIAL AID APPEAL PROCESS

-Students who have their federal financial aid canceled for failure to make SAP while in a warning status may submit a formal appeal.
+Students who have their federal financial aid canceled for failure to make SAP may submit a formal appeal.
 The appeal request will be considered if the student has suffered undue hardship such as death of an immediate family member, injury or illness, or other special circumstances as determined by the financial aid administrator or designee.
 Students requesting an appeal must submit the Financial Aid Satisfactory Academic Progress Appeal Form with appropriate documentation to the Office of Financial Aid explaining the circumstances which affected the student’s academic performance.

 All appeals should be submitted in writing with supporting documentation to the attention of the Director of Financial Aid, Virginia Union University, 1500 N Lombardy St., Richmond, VA 23220.
 Appeal letters must be received by the Office of Financial Aid no later than July 15th for the Fall semester and January 3rd for the Spring semester.
 For Students attending Summer school, appeal letters must be submitted by May 15th.
 In some instances, an interview may be scheduled for the student to address any questions concerning the appeal request.
 The appeal request will be addressed by the Office of Financial Aid and all decisions are final.

 If the appeal is approved, the student will be placed on Financial Aid Probation.
 During the student’s matriculation, the student will not be allowed to successfully appeal more than three (3) times.
 Once a decision has been rendered, no further information will be considered.